Dr Judith Hanks

 - BA (Hons) in English & American Literature

 I currently lead the MA TESOL & Teacher Education, and in the past I have led the MA TESOL (China) and the BA in English, Language & Education.
-I enjoy teaching both Undergraduate and Postgraduate students and I lead modules such as Contexts and Approaches in TESOL; Teacher Education in TESOL; Language, Learners and Society.
-In the past I have led Teaching Oral and Written Skills in TESOL; Language Description for Education; The Practice of English Language Teaching as well as modules on the MA in Professional Language and Intercultural Studies.
+I enjoy teaching both Undergraduate and Postgraduate students and I lead modules such as Teacher Education in TESOL; Contexts and Approaches in TESOL; Language, Learners and Society.
+In the past I have led Teaching Oral and Written Skills in TESOL; Research Approaches in Education; The Practice of English Language Teaching; as well as modules on the MA in Professional Language and Intercultural Studies.
 I also supervise UG Final Year Projects and MA Dissertation students with pleasure.

-I happily supervise doctoral students, and particularly welcome applications in the areas of (i) exploratory practice and/or practitioner research, with a particular focus on (i) understanding, collegiality and integrating research and pedagogy in language classrooms, (ii) intercultural issues in language teacher education and continuing professional development, (iii) academic literacies and intercultural issues in EAP and/or TESOL, (iv) discourses of agency, identity and trust in language education, practitioner research and/or language teacher education, (v) burnout, well-being, and quality of life in language education, teacher education and CPD.
+I supervise 9 doctoral students, and particularly welcome applications in the areas of Language Teacher Education, Fully Inclusive Practitioner Research and Exploratory Practice, with a particular focus on (i) integrating research and pedagogy in language classrooms, (ii) intercultural issues in language teacher education and continuing professional development, (iii) intercultural issues in EAP and/or TESOL, (iv) discourses of agency, identity and trust in language education, practitioner research and/or language teacher education, (v) burnout, well-being, and quality of life in language education, teacher education and CPD.

 My doctoral students have successfully completed, or are currently engaged in doctoral work in the following areas:

-- curriculum change in language teacher education in Chile
+- Curriculum change in language teacher education in Chile (Loreto Aliaga Salas – successfully completed 2018)

-- experiential learning and reflective practices in healthcare in the UK
+- Experiential learning and reflective practices in healthcare in the UK (Julie Jackson – in progress)

-- leadership practices of senior teachers, assistant heads, and head teachers in Oman
+- Leadership practices of senior teachers, assistant heads, and head teachers in Oman (Anwar Al Balushi – in progress)

-- literacy practices of bilingual young learners learning Korean and Roman alphabets
+- Literacy practices of bilingual young learners learning Korean and Roman alphabets (Kyung Min – successfully completed 2016)

-- practitioner research and its affordances for motivation and professional development in Indonesia
+- Practitioner research and its affordances for motivation and professional development in Indonesia (Mukrim Thamrin – successfully completed 2019)

-- pre-service EFL teacher-learning during the practicum in Turkey
+- Pre-service EFL teacher-learning during the practicum in Turkey (Melike Bulut – successfully completed 2017)

-- professional development of teachers of Dutch as a second language
+- Professional development of teachers of Dutch as a second language (Joke Drikonningen – successfully completed 2018)

-- teacher perceptions of research for professional development in Saudi Arabia
+- Teacher perceptions of research for professional development in Saudi Arabia (Hamdan Alzahrani – successfully completed 2020)

-- vocabulary learning and teaching strategies and the mental lexicon
+- Vocabulary learning and teaching strategies and the mental lexicon (Nouf Alshareef - in progress)

 Research groups and institutes